boeddeker/cb_slurm/README.md

 To find reservations, that block an allocation: `smaintenence.py`

+`vatch.py` is similar to watch and viddy: Fullscreen display of the command, refresh after an interval and additionally to watch, support scrolling (mouse wheel, arrow keys, ...)

 ## Example output
 Note: The output contains colors, that cannot be copied to a .md file.